future-architect/vuls/README.md

 - Fetch vulnerbility information from NVD, JVN(Japanese), then insert into SQLite.

 ## Vuls
-- Scan vulnerabilities that exist on servers, to get a list of the CVE ID
+- Scan vulnerabilities of the servers and generate a list of the CVE ID
 - In order to get more information of the detected CVE, send HTTP request to go-cve-dictinary
-- Send the report by Slack, Email
+- Send a report by Slack, Email
-- System operator can see the latest report by terminal
+- System operator can view the latest report by terminal

 ----

-# Usecase
+# Use cases

 ## Scan all servers